Buu2004/VIETNAM_GDP_MODEL/README.md

 # VIETNAM_GDP_MODEL
 My name is Nguyen Duc Minh.
-I am the first-year student at FPT University, Da Nang campus. <br />
+I am a first-year student at FPT University, Da Nang campus. <br />
 This is my machine learning project to construct a relationship between GDP of Vietnam and some factors that can significantly affect its growth. <br />
 After researching knowledge about GDP in Economics area, I chose: